kora-projects/kora-docs/mkdocs/docs/en/documentation/openapi-codegen.md

     - `clientConfigPrefix` - configuration prefix of created HTTP clients
     - `tags` - possibility to put additional tags on created HTTP-clients
+    - `interceptors` - ability to specify interceptors for HTTP clients
     - `primaryAuth` - specify which authorization mechanism to use as the primary one
     - `securityConfigPrefix` - security configuration prefix
     - `mode` in which mode the generator should operate, available values: